harryreyesnieva/harryreyesnieva.github.io/projects.md

 # Funding Information
 *Current*
-**Development and Evaluation of a Disparities Reduction and QI Bundle to Improve Completion of Pre-Transplant Evaluation in a Learning Health System**
+**Development and Evaluation of an Informatics-Based Approach to Reducing Disparities in Kidney Transplant Evaluation Completion in a Learning Health System**
 Learning Health System and Health Justice Research and Training Award
 Co-Investigator (PI: Husain)
 Aim: To identify patients at high risk for delayed kidney pre-transplant clinical